Mnbel555/pixelodyssey/README.md

 kill enemies to enter new realms.

 ### Gameplay
-- Control Pac-Man with Arrow keys.
+- Control Cruis with Arrow keys.
 - Press the spacebar to jump and Z to attack, C to slide and X to kick.
 - Navigate through levels, defeat enemies.